EvenOff-first/TripNest/README.md

 ## Overview

-This project is a full-stack web application designed for [describe the purpose of your project briefly].
+This project is a full-stack web application designed for TripNest.
 It uses a **monorepo** structure to manage both the frontend and backend under a single repository for seamless development and deployment.

 ---